avapolzin/spike/FAQ.md

 5. **What file types are accepted by spike and why?**

 `spike` works by generating PSFs for individual exposures and then running them through the same processing and combination steps employed by the *HST*, *JWST*, and Roman pipelines to process images.
 This creates a location-specific drizzled PSF that is a resampled and combined in the same way as the images are in the final drizzled/mosaiced product.
-Because `spike` relies on doing this image combination step, the input files should be calibrated, but not yet combined -- i.e., cal, flt, or flc files and not i2d, drz, or drc files.
+Because `spike` relies on doing this image combination step, the input files should be calibrated, but not yet combined -- e.g., cal, flt, or flc files and not i2d, drz, or drc files.
 Similarly, because `astrodrizzle` does not work with waivered FITS files, `spike` only takes as input multi-extension FITS files.

 ### spike